Bake Play Smile

 Note: Please scroll to the recipe card at the bottom for ingredient quantities and the full detailed method.

-• Olive Oil - just enough to sauté the flavour-base ingredients.
+• Olive oil - to sauté the flavour-base ingredients.
 You can also use coconut oil or vegetable oil, if preferred.

 Step By Step Instructions